 Parties responsible for equipment requiring AC power should consider including an advisory notice in their customer information suggesting the customer use a surge protector.
-Telephone companies report that electrical surges, typically lightning transients, are very destructive to customer terminal equipment connected to AC power sources.
-This has been identified as a major nationwide problem.
+Telephone companies report that electrical surges, typically lightining transients, are very destructive to customer terminal equipment connected to AC power sources.
+This has been identificed as a major nationwide problem.
+REN for OfficeServ 7200-S is 1.4B.

-5.4 MUSIC ON HOLD WARNING
+6.4 MUSIC ON HOLD WARNING